Overview of Microsoft Search

 - Users don’t need to remember where the information is located.
-For example, a user is working in Word and wants to reuse information from a presentation that a colleague shared from their OneDrive.
+For example, a user is working in Microsoft Word and wants to reuse information from a presentation that a colleague shared from their OneDrive.
 There’s no need to switch to OneDrive and search for that presentation, they can simply search from Word.

 - When in Bing, users get results from within their organization in addition to the public web results.

 What users see

-When users click in the search box, search suggests results based on their previous activity in Office 365 and based on content that’s trending in your organization.
+When users click in the Search box, search suggests results based on their previous activity in Office 365 and based on content that’s trending in your organization.
 Files they were working on recently, commands they’ve used recently as well as people they collaborate with are examples of activity that search considers.
-As users start typing in the search box, the suggested results update.
-Users can open search results right from the search box.
+As users start typing in the Search box, the suggested results update.
+Users can open search results right from the Search box.
 Here's an example of a search in SharePoint.

-If the suggestions in the search box aren’t what they’re looking for, Enter opens the full list of results.
+If the suggestions in the search box aren’t what users are looking for, Enter opens the full list of results.
 They can use metadata such as who last modified the item and when, where the items is located, as well as preview it to determine if it’s what they’re looking for.

 Benefits of Microsoft Search

-Easy to search – Microsoft Search suggests results based on users’ previous activity in Office 365, right in the search box.
+Easy to search – Microsoft Search suggests results based on users’ previous activity in Office 365, right in the Search box.